sanglee325/algorithm-18-fall/README.md

 2. How to run file
     1. use makefile to make binary file
     2. the input form must be
-    > ./[mms201XXXXX] [inputfile] [algorithm index]
-    example
+        - example
         ```bash
         ./mms20171635 input00001.txt 1
         ```

 3. Time Complexity of Index
     1. O(n^2)
     2. O(nlogn)
     3. O(n)

-4. Result File: result_[inputfilename].txt
+4. Result File: result_[inputfilename].txt <br>
-    1st line: input file name
+    1st line: input file name<br>
-    2nd line: algorithm index
+    2nd line: algorithm index<br>
-    3rd line: input size (the number of elements in the original sequence) 4th line: index of the leftmost number in the subsequence found 5th line: index of the rightmost number in the subsequence found 6th line: sum of the subsequence
+    3rd line: input size (the number of elements in the original sequence)<br>
+    4th line: index of the leftmost number in the subsequence found<br>
+    5th line: index of the rightmost number in the subsequence found<br>
+    6th line: sum of the subsequence<br>
-    7th line: running time in milliseconds
+    7th line: running time in milliseconds<br>

 -------------------------------------------
 ## Assignment 2: Master of Sorting